dan-stein/FloatingTools/README.md

 Pip requires being installed in the python site-packages.

 ### Install instructions:
+For step by step videos for installing, go [here](http://www.hatfieldfx.com/floating-tools).

 1. Download the release you would like to use from [here](https://github.com/aldmbmtl/FloatingTools/releases).
 Usually the latest is fine.
 If you are on Linux, download the .tar.
 The .zip will be fine for all other operating systems.